History of the Americas

-The history of the Americas begins with people migrating to these areas from Asia during the height of an ice age.
-These groups are generally believed to have been isolated from the people of the "Old World" until the coming of Europeans in the 10th century from Iceland led by Leif Erikson and in 1492 with the voyages of Christopher Columbus.
-While this was the accepted idea for a while, recent genetic and anthropological evidence suggests contact with Polynesian and South East Asian populations occurred, albeit infrequently, with some regularity before the arrival of European invaders, as demonstrated by cultural and linguistic exchange, domesticated crops and livestock, analysis of DNA from east Peruvian and Andean cultures, as well as some places suggested to be permanent settlements of Oceanic and Polynesian sailors.
-Some anthropologists also suggest that contact with West African, Chinese, and even some earlier European cultures may have made contact with American civilizations, though these claims are largely unsupported.
+The human history of the Americas is thought to begin with people migrating to these areas from Asia during the height of an ice age.
+These groups are generally believed to have been isolated from the people of the "Old World" until the coming of Europeans in 1492 with the voyages of Christopher Columbus.

 The ancestors of today's American Indigenous peoples were the Paleo-Indians; they were hunter-gatherers who migrated into North America.
 The most popular theory asserts that migrants came to the Americas via Beringia, the land mass now covered by the ocean waters of the Bering Strait.
 Small lithic stage peoples followed megafauna like bison, mammoth (now extinct), and caribou, thus gaining the modern nickname "big-game hunters."
 Groups of people may also have traveled into North America on shelf or sheet ice along the northern Pacific coast.

 Sedentary societies developed primarily in two regions: Mesoamerica and the Andean civilizations.
 Mesoamerican cultures include Zapotec, Toltec, Olmec, Maya, Aztec, Mixtec, Totonac, Teotihuacan, Huastec people, Purépecha, Izapa and Mazatec.

-Andean cultures include Inca, Caral-Supe, Wari, Tiwanaku, Chimor, Moche, Muisca, Chavin, Paracas and Nazca.
+Andean cultures include Inca, Caral-Supe, Wari, Tiwanaku, Chimor, Moche, Muisca, Chavin, Paracas, and Nazca.